BalanPL/polygon.io/README.md

 - spx is considered for example_

-1. use spx-active-downloader.py to download the data and use the csv files  for spx_contract_downloader.py 2.use the spx_contract_downloader.py json file as a input for spx-option-downloader.py 3.later we get the historical data
+1. use spx-active-downloader.py to download the data and use the csv files  for spx_contract_downloader.py
+2. use the spx_contract_downloader.py json file as a input for spx-option-downloader.py
+3. later we get the historical data

 # _Expired Downloader_

-1. use spx-active-downloader.py to download the data and use the csv files  for spx_contract_downloader.py 2.use the spx_contract_downloader.py json file as a input for spx-Expired-downloader.py 3.later we get the historical data
+1. use spx-active-downloader.py to download the data and use the csv files  for spx_contract_downloader.py
+2. use the spx_contract_downloader.py json file as a input for spx-Expired-downloader.py
+3. later we get the historical data

 ## Stocks